-The Scheme will increase your Widow's, Widower's, former civil partner's or dependent children's pensions each 1 April in line with changes in the Retail Prices Index over the year to the previous 30 September.
+The Scheme will increase your widow's, widower's, former civil partner's or dependent children's pensions each 1 April in line with changes in the Retail Prices Index over the year to the previous 30 September.
 For the element of pension built-up after 1 April 2010, increases are restricted to a maximum of 2.5% in any year.

-Will my Widow's, Widower's or civil partner's pension carry on if they remarry?
+Will my Widow, Widower or civil partner's pension carry on if they remarry?

-If your Widow or Widower gets married again (or your previous civil partner enters another civil partnership), or lives with someone as husband and wife (cohabitation), the pension earned by pensionable service prior to 1 October 2002 may be stopped at the discretion of the Trustees.
+If your widow or widower gets married again (or your previous civil partner enters another civil partnership), or lives with someone as husband and wife (cohabitation), the pension earned by pensionable service prior to 1 April 2010 may be stopped at the discretion of the Trustees.